HOME / TIPS / Fiber / MOPA

 MOPA Fiber Laser Color Settings — Complete Guide

-3 MIN READ
+2 MIN READ

 VERIFIED OPERATOR GUIDE

 Using the MOPA Color Predictor: The Reticle Red MOPA Color Predictor lets you dial in your machine's wattage and lens focal length, then preview expected color outputs across parameter combinations — before wasting material on test runs.
+It also suggests the Line Spacing and Defocus for each recipe and learns corrections for your machine as you verify results.

 Critical surface prep: Clean stainless with isopropyl alcohol immediately before marking.
 Fingerprints and oils cause inconsistent oxidation and muddy colors.
 Use lint-free gloves when handling blanks.